Topsoil Calculator

 What's the difference between topsoil and garden soil? +

-Topsoil is natural soil screened to remove debris — it has moderate nutrient content and is used for grading, filling, and lawn establishment.
-Garden soil (garden mix) is topsoil blended with compost, peat, or other amendments to boost nutrients and drainage, making it ideal for flower beds and vegetable gardens.
+Topsoil is natural soil screened to remove debris — moderate nutrients, used for grading, filling, and lawn establishment.
+Garden soil (garden mix) is topsoil blended with compost or peat for higher nutrients and better drainage — ideal for flower beds and vegetable gardens.
+For raised beds, use a dedicated raised-bed mix instead of plain topsoil; topsoil alone is too dense.

-Can I mix topsoil with existing soil? +
+Can I use topsoil in raised beds? +

 You May Also Need